gavyn-ezell/raytracer/README.md

 **2. objparse.py**

-Translates an obj file into readable format for the main raytracer.
+Translates an obj file (used as argument when running py script in terminal) into readable format for the main raytracer.
 Result gained from objparse.py is not immediately readable by main raytracer (only converts triangle information), needs some manual additions for overall scene description at top of the resultant file.
 Use input file format notes below as a guideline.

 ## Input File Format Notes